LIMUNIMI/ContextAwareAMT/README.rst

    <context> -pt <path to generic model chekcpoint>``
 #.
 Fully train pedaling model on the original context: ``python run.py -p -t -c
    <context> -pt <path to generic model chekcpoint>``
+#.
+After each training, you will find a file named `checkpoint0.????.pt`
+   containing the checkpoint with the trained parameters.
+Save theme somewhere.

 Here ``<context>`` is any Carla preset name that you have used before.